Aiven-Open/klaw-docs/docs/docs/run-docker.rst

   Both files are templates to get you started; feel free to adjust to suit the needs of your application.

+.. note:: As with the earlier example if you are using a Mac, the ``network_mode`` setting isn't suported; you will need to remove this line.

 3. Start the services using the ``docker-compose`` command::